Website for 2Q, 2020–2021; last updated on January 12, 2021

 Participation and Attendance (15%): Students are expected to attend every session of the seminar and participate in in-class discussion of our readings and materials.
 Given the size of the course, I am hoping to foster a hybrid of a lecture and seminar format – lecturing at the beginning of each class period for not more than around half of our time, and opening up to discussion.
 Our discussions will be where you really learn most of our material.
 Philosophy is learned by doing, and always best as a conversation.
 Everyone is thus expected to study the material and come prepared to discuss it.

-Coronavirus Planning: Should the university need to move to code orange, and thus the lectures and workshops move online, the “participation and attendance” element of the grade will be removed, and the final grade will be based 50% on the paper and 50% on the workshop.
+Coronavirus Planning: Should the lectures and workshops be held online, the “participation and attendance” element of the grade will be removed, and the final grade will be based 50% on the paper and 50% on the workshop.

 In the second session, the evaluation consists of a personal research essay (50%) and a written exam (50%).